dandyvica/clf/README.md

 *Caveat*: Even though the current ```regex``` Rust crate is providing fast regexes checks, it doesn't currently support _lookahead or lookbehind_ patterns.

 ## Releases
 Current release is 0.1 and currently in development.
-It should be considered as bleeding edge or pre-α stage.
+It should be considered as bleeding edge or α-stage.

 ## Principle of operation
 The *clf* executable processing is simple.
 After reading the YAML configuration file passed to the command line, it reads each logfile (or a list of logfiles provided by an external command or script) and tests each line against the defined regexes.
 If a match is found, it triggers an external script, either by spawning a new process and providing a set of environment variables to this process (and optionnally updating the *PATH* or *Path* variable, depending on the OS).
 Or by establishing a new socket connection to a remote address and port configured in the configuration file, and sending a JSON data structure with a set of variables coming from the search.
+Or even to a UNIX domain socket

 The plugin output and exit code is depending on what is found in the provided logfiles.